 This is perfect if you have a larger family and you want to keep things separated so you don’t have to rummage through stinky clothes to decide what goes with what in the washer.

-Matching wire baskets like this from Spectrum Diversified creates a uniform look on open shelves.
-Put the items you reach for most often down low and the items you barely touch up top.
+Matching wire baskets like this from Spectrum Diversified creates a uniform look on open shelves in the laundry room.
+Put the items you reach for most often in the laundry room down low and the items you barely touch up top.